 Dinosaurs

-I’m a bit of a geek an still love dinosaurs.
+I’m a bit of a geek and still love dinosaurs.
 So this past Christmas we added some toy dinosaurs to the Amazon Wish List for L. Sure enough we got them.

-Rob quotes Firefly (it’s a sci-fi show that we love) while playing with L with the dinosaurs.
-While they are not super great for independent play they still make for educational toys.
+While they are not super great for independent play when your child is younger they still make for educational toys.
 He learns the difference between carnivores and herbivores, which makes Rob extremely happy.

 While I haven’t quite figured out everything that L is playing and pretending about; he is pretending while playing with the dinosaurs.
 This helps build some pretty important skills for later which makes me very happy.